WorkSpace

 Localization

-Visual separation
+Visual Segregation

 For this, I used thin lines, headers and sub-headers, and profile pictures to help create visual separation from each item.